- Encrypts and decrypts using the AES Rijndael Block Cipher Algorithm

 The AES-GCM encryption IP core implements Rijndael encoding and decoding in compliance with the NIST Advanced Encryption Standard.
 It processes 128-bit blocks, and is programmable for 128-, 192-, and 256-bit key lengths.

-Two architectural versions are available to suit system requirements.
-The Standard version (AES32) is more compact, using a 32-bit datapath and requiring 44/52/60 clock cycles for each data block (128/192/256-bit cipher key, respectively).
-The Fast version (AES128) achieves higher throughput, using a 128-bit datapath and requiring 11/13/15 clock cycles for each data block depending on key size.
+Four architectural versions are available to suit system requirements.
+The Standard version (AES-S) is more compact, using a 32-bit datapath and requiring 44/52/60 clock cycles for each data block (128/192/256-bit cipher key, respectively).
+The Fast version (AES-F) achieves higher throughput, using a 128-bit datapath and requiring 11/13/15 clock cycles for each data block depending on key size.
 For applications where throughput is critical there are two additional versions.
 The AES-GCM-X can process 128 bits/cycle and the AES-GCM-X2 can process 256 bits/cycle respectively independent of the key size.

 GCM stands for Galois Counter.
 GCM is a generic authenticate-and-encrypt block cipher mode.
 A Galois Field (GF) multiplier/accumulator is utilized to generate an authentication tag while CTR (Counter) mode is used to encrypt.

 The AES-GCM cores are fully synchronous design and have been evaluated in a variety of technologies, and is available optimized for ASICs or FPGAs.

 The AES-GCM can be utilized for a variety of encryption applications including: